SomMeri/grunt-zip-to-crx/README.md

 # grunt-zip-to-crx

+> The plugin generates chrome extension files (.crx) from zipped projects.
+It is meant to be used together with [grunt-contrib-compress](https://github.com/gruntjs/grunt-contrib-compress#readme) plugin.

+adsfasfd

 > Converts zipped files into chrome extension file (.crx).

 The plugin generates chrome extension files (.crx) from zipped projects.
 It is meant to be used together with [grunt-contrib-compress](https://github.com/gruntjs/grunt-contrib-compress#readme) plugin.

 ## Overview
 Chrome extension is a zipped file with added electronic signature.
-This plugin is not able to generate zip itself, mostly because [grunt-contrib-compress](https://github.com/gruntjs/grunt-contrib-compress#readme) does a good job and is activly maintained.
+This plugin is not able to generate zip itself, mostly because [grunt-contrib-compress](https://github.com/gruntjs/grunt-contrib-compress#readme) does a good job and is actively maintained.

 Note: there is another project [grunt-crx](https://github.com/oncletom/grunt-crx) able to generate .crx files.
 TODO